What if I can’t make my hearing date and want to reschedule?

 Each party is allowed 1 postponement as a matter of right, if requested 21 days prior to the hearing date.
 Note: further restrictions apply if the application is within 120 days of the expiration of the 2-year limitation period.
 If you need to reschedule your hearing you may request a postponement by contacting the Clerk of the Assessment Appeal’s Board and then signing and returning the blue confirmation card included with your hearing notice.
 Requests for postponements less than 21 days from the hearing date require a letter, prior to the hearing, with explanation as to why you are unable to be present at your scheduled hearing.
 The written request will be presented to the Board at the hearing, and the Board may either grant your request for continuance, or deny your request and hear your matter without you present.

-An Application for Changed Assessment is your opportunity to challenge the assessed value placed upon your property by the County Assessor.
-Applications must be filed on a State Board of Equalization-approved form which is available online: www.yolocounty.org (go to: Community > Assessment Appeals) or through the Clerk of the Board’s office (625 Court Street, Room 204, Woodland).
+An Assessment Appeal Application is your opportunity to challenge the assessed value placed upon your property by the County Assessor.
+Applications must be filed on a State Board of Equalization-approved form which is available here or at www.yolocounty.org (go to: Community > Assessment Appeals) or through the Clerk of the Board’s office (625 Court Street, Room 204, Woodland, 530-666-8195).
+Applications must be submitted by mail or in person, as we cannot accept faxed of scanned applications.

 How does the assessed value of my property affect my taxes?